Vehicle standards for light commercial vehicles (LCVs)

 In order to re-classify a vehicle or amend its vehicle registration certificate, you will need to contact Revenue to see if there are any VRT implications.
 If there are no VRT implications, you will need to contact your local motor tax office.

-A modifications report in LCV Manual will also need to be completed by a suitably qualified individual at an approved test centre and presented at its next roadworthiness test (CVRT).
+A modifications report which can be viewed within the LCV Manual will also need to be completed by a suitably qualified individual at an approved test centre and presented at its next roadworthiness test (CVRT).

 Information and regulations for important vehicle components including lights, seat belts, glass and tyres.